LarryRuane/minesim/README.md

 $ go run minesim.go -i 75 -r 1000000
 seed-arg 0
 block-interval-arg 75.00
-mined-blocks 77822
+mined-blocks 112441
-height 76937 98.86%
+height 111139 98.84%
-total-simtime 5837580.96
+total-simtime 8453695.57
-ave-block-time 75.87
+ave-block-time 76.06
 total-hashrate-arg 3450.00
-total-stale 885
+total-stale 1302
-baseblockid 77818
+baseblockid 112434
 repetitions-arg 1000000
-repetitions 1000000
+repetitions 1000004
-miner china-asic hashrate-arg 500.00 14.49% blocks 14.15% stale 4.65%
+miner china-asic hashrate-arg 500.00 14.49% blocks 14.03% stale 4.77%
-miner china-gpu hashrate-arg 80.00 2.32% blocks 2.21% stale 4.87%
+miner china-gpu hashrate-arg 80.00 2.32% blocks 2.19% stale 4.99%
-miner china-gateway hashrate-arg 20.00 0.58% blocks 0.54% stale 2.79%
+miner china-gateway hashrate-arg 20.00 0.58% blocks 0.55% stale 3.48%
-miner iceland-gw hashrate-arg 800.00 23.19% blocks 23.36% stale 0.53%
+miner iceland-gw hashrate-arg 800.00 23.19% blocks 23.33% stale 0.56%
-miner iceland2 hashrate-arg 2050.00 59.42% blocks 59.73% stale 0.34%
+miner iceland2 hashrate-arg 2050.00 59.42% blocks 59.89% stale 0.34%
 ```

 (The `*-arg` values are arguments to the simulation, not computed
 values.)
-The simulation created a blockchain with 76937 blocks (height),
+The simulation created a blockchain with 111139 blocks (height),
-which was 98.86% of all blocks mined (77822).
-The difference is the number
+which was 98.84% of all blocks mined (112441).
+The difference is the
-of orphan blocks (885).
-The miner `china-gpu` had the highest orphan rate:
+number of stale (orphan) blocks (1302).
+The miner `china-gpu` had
-4.87% of the blocks it mined ended up being reorged away.
-Hashrate
+the highest orphan rate: 4.99% of the blocks it mined ended up being
-and network topology affect these orphan rates.
+reorged away.
+Individual miner hashrate and network topology affect
+these orphan rates.

-The average block time was 75.87 seconds, which differs from the requested
+The average block time was 76.06 seconds, which, in the simulator,
+is greater than the requested block interval due to orphaned blocks.
-due to orphaned blocks -- the higher the orphan rate, the greater the
+The higher the orphan rate, the greater the average block time because
-average block time will be because some of the hash power is wasted.
-(The
+some of the hash power is wasted.
+(The time can differ from expected
-time can differ from the expected also due to random variations.)
+also due to random variations.)
+In the real world, difficulty adjustment
+keeps the block interval close to the desired value.
+(This simulator
+doesn't include difficulty adjustment.)

-Miner `china-gpu` had the lowest hash power, 2.32%, and mined only
+Miner `china-gpu` was configured with the lowest hash power, 2.32%, and
-2.21% of the blocks, which is about 5% less than its hashrate fraction.
+mined only 2.19% of the blocks, which is about 6% less than its hashrate
-It had the dubious distinction of having the highest fraction of blocks
+fraction.
+It had the highest fraction of blocks it mined turning out
-it mined turning out to be stale, 4.87%.
-It was at a disadvange because
+to be stale, 4.99%.
+It was at a disadvange because its hashrate was low
-its hashrate was low and it's "far" from most of the mining power in
+and it's "far" from most of the mining power in Iceland, especially due
-Iceland, especially due to its network messages having to go through
+to its network block relay messages having to go through `china-gateway`.
-`china-gateway`.

 Miner `iceland2` did the best, having achieved superlinear rewards,
-getting credit for 59.73% of blocks with only 59.42% of the
+getting credit for 59.89% of blocks with "only" 59.42% of the
 hashrate.
 That's because of its high hashrate and its close proximity
 to another strong miner, `iceland-gw`.